Robert Helpmann: 1970s

 Helpmann's biographer Elizabeth Salter comments that 1974 was "a year of disaster" for both directors of the Australian Ballet.
-Van Praag was forced by arthritis to retire, and Helpmann's partner, Michael Benthall, died.
-The two men had lived together in London since the 1940s, and although both had extracurricular affairs they remained devoted to each other, and Helpmann felt the loss deeply.

-1974 was also the year of the last ballet created by Helpmann, the plotless Perisynthyon.
+Van Praag was forced by arthritis to retire, and Michael Benthall, who was Helpmann's longtime partner, died.
+It was also the year of the last ballet created by Helpmann, the plotless Perisynthyon.
 He commissioned scores from two Australian composers in succession, but finding neither satisfactory he turned at the last minute to Sibelius's First Symphony.
 The late changes caused inadequate preparation time for the dancers, and the piece was not well received.
 The following year disagreements between Helpmann and the board of the Australian Ballet came to a head.
 He was outspoken about the inadequacy of the company's budget, and refused to cut costs, on the grounds that doing do would be artistically and technically damaging.
 He made it publicly clear that he felt the board had become "dominated by money-men who had no experience or understanding of artistic matters".
 The board decided that he must go, and tried to ease him out quietly.
 He did not cooperate, and made it known that he had been dismissed: "I want the public and the dancers to know that I didn't decide to leave them.
 I would have stayed with them until I dropped dead."

-In 1977 Peter Wright, director of the Sadler's Wells Royal Ballet, invited Helpmann to appear with the company in two of his old starring roles: the Red King in Checkmate and Dr Coppélius in Coppélia.
+In 1977 Peter Wright, director of the Sadler's Wells Royal Ballet, invited Helpmann to appear with the company in two of his old starring roles – the Red King in Checkmate and Dr Coppélius in Coppélia.
 British ballet audiences had seen little of him in leading roles for some years, and his return was greeted with enthusiasm.
 The ballet critic of The Times described his Coppélius as "a legend come to life", and his Financial Times colleague wrote of Helpmann's "riotous and wonderful control", concluding, "British ballet owes Helpmann a vast debt – his present performances in Coppélia and Checkmate increase it still further".